bhits/config-server/README.md

 ...
 ```
 *NOTE: Please note that these additional arguments will be appended to the default `ENTRYPOINT` specified in the `Dockerfile` unless the `ENTRYPOINT` is overridden.*

+### Config Data Repository

+The config server is implemented with [Spring Config Server](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html/).
+The default strategy for locating property sources is to clone a git repository and use it to initialize a mini SpringApplication.

+*NOTE:*
++ The default config data repository is [C2S Config Data Repository](https://github.com/bhits/c2s-config-data/).
++ `spring.cloud.config.server.git.uri`: it is used for providing the configuration for git repository *(depending on the chosen authentication mechanism, this can be either https or ssh).
+File system reference can also be used especially for development environment, ie: for windows* `file:///C:/java/c2s-config-data` (or `file:/java/c2s-config-data` if `C:` is the default drive and the file is on the local file system) *, for unix* `file://${user.home}/c2s-config-data` *...etc.*
++ Encryption and Decryption which is required a key.
+There are two ways for providing the key.
+    - Config Server Side
+      `encrypt.key`: To set a key in application.yml.
+    - Config Client Side (Current option)
+      `encrypt.key`: To set a key in bootstrap.yml.

 ### Enable SSL